 Photometry with XGA

-I will take you through the basics of interacting with the XGA photometric products, including using source masks and the built in peak finding techniques.
+This tutorial will show you how to generate photometric products (ie. images, exposure maps, and ratemaps) from XGA sources, and cover the basics of interacting with the XGA photometric products, including using source masks and the built in peak finding techniques.

 [1]: